 10 ways to survive weaning your baby

-Breakfast, lunch, dinner – it generally doesn’t matter but stick to one meal at first, then gradually up it to two, then three.
+Breakfast, lunch, dinner – it generally doesn’t matter but stick to one meal at first, then gradually build it up to two, then three.

 2. Expect to have your shirt pulled down in public

 A lot.
-Because when bub gets hungry and there isn’t food around, he’s going to go for the boob, even if you’re in the middle of the checkout line at the supermarket.
+Because when baby gets hungry and there isn’t food around, he’s going to go for the boob, even if you’re in the middle of the checkout line at the supermarket.
+Great!

 3. Eliminate the easy way